 Please note that the online calendar does not always match up with the on-campus calendar.
 Also, course sequences are subject to change, so continue to refer to the calendar for your cohort.
-For course descriptions, refer to the SAA course descriptions in the Graduate Catalog.
-You can also refer to the Timetable.
+Also, please be aware that courses with section numbers 411 and 412 are reserved for the online students; those numbered 431 are for the River Falls cohort; and those numbered 01, 02, etc. are for the on-campus cohort.

 Note: on-campus courses will be section 01.Fall 1 - 12 credits